Switch Statements

 , Schedulable

-, Transactionable
+, and Transactionable